Overview

 Nature dependence is a source of financial risk

-Companies that rely on nature, whether directly or through supply chains, face risks from: ecosystem degradation, regulation of land/resource use, water scarcity, disruptions to raw materials and climate-nature interactions.
+Companies that rely on nature, whether directly or through supply chains, face risks from: ecosystem degradation, regulation of land/resource use, water scarcity, conflicts over natural resources, and environmental controversies.
 The study shows these exposures are far broader than previously assumed, meaning investors may be holding hidden nature-related risks.

 It enables better portfolio-level analysis